rvpashok/nagp-product-service/README.md

-# Nagp Product Services
+# Nagp Product Services #
-Sample Product Micro Service built using Springboot & MongoDB.
-It having REST API Endpoints to handle product management in ecommerce platform.
+Sample Product MicroService built using Springboot & MongoDB.
+It having REST API endpoints to handle product management in ecommerce platform.

 ## Steps to setup the product service